LiAndrw/LoLVoidGrubsImpact/README.md

   frameborder="0"
 ></iframe>

 The results are statistically significant, as the p-value I got (0) was less than the significance level (0.05), so we reject the null hypothesis.
 We will instead accept the alternative hypothesis, which is that, on average, teams that secure a large number of void grubs in games earn more kills in those games than teams that secure a small number of void grubs.
 This trend may be because of the earlier explanation I gave of how taking more void grubs seems to lead to taking more towers, which leads to more resources and opportunities for a team to utilize which may allow them to earn more kills in a game.
+However, this is only speculation.

 ## Framing a Prediction Problem
 I plan on building a model that will predict whether or not a team won a game based off only knowing certain game statistics of that team in that game.
 This will be a **binary classification** model, since we only have to predict 1 of 2 possible outcomes (win or loss).
 The response variable will be `'result'`, as that tracks whether or not a team won or lost their game, which is exactly what I am trying to predict with my model.